bharath12b5/mvn-linux/Building-C-MongoDB-Driver.md

     export LD_LIBRARY_PATH=/usr/local/lib
     ./test
     ```
-  Excuting the test program should produce output similar to this (the Object Ids will vary, but typically will be consecutive):
+  Executing the test program should produce output similar to this (the Object Ids will vary, but typically will be consecutive):

     ```shell
     { "_id" : { "$oid" : "55f84c94646895004533b171" }, "company" : "IBM", "project" : "zLinux", "driver" : "C", "version" : "1.2.0" }